Course details

 Prerequisite knowledge and skills

-Von-Neumann computer architecture, computer memory hierarchy, cache memories and their organization, programming in assembly and in C/C++.
+Von-Neumann computer architecture, computer memory hierarchy, cache memories and their organization, programming in C/C++.
 Knowledge gained in courses PRL and AVS.

 Study literature